Marriott International: Marriott International

 On November 30, 2018, Marriott disclosed that the former Starwood brands had been subject to a data breach.
 After the disclosure, Attorney General of New York Barbara Underwood announced an investigation into the data breach.
 The cyberattack was found to be a part of a Chinese intelligence-gathering effort that also hacked health insurers and the security clearance files of millions more Americans.
 The hackers are suspected of working on behalf of the Ministry of State Security, the country's Communist-controlled civilian spy agency.
 Initially, Marriott said that 500 million customers' personal information had been exposed.
 In January 2019, the company updated the number of guests affected to "less than 383 million" customers, and claimed many of the customer's payment cards had expired.
+The UK Information Commissioner's Office fined Marriott £18 million for breaches to GDPR law that contributed to the breach.
+Australia's Information Commissioner served Marriott an 'enforceable undertaking' to improve their security.

+In 2019 and 2021, Marriott faced an investigation and a class action lawsuit in the US for its practice of charging resort fees that were not included in the room price, with the services included in these "resort fees" unclear.
+This method is prohibited in many parts of the world and is known as "drip pricing".

 In December 2019, the company acquired Elegant Hotels, operator of 7 hotels in Barbados.

 In February 2020, the company discovered a data breach that included the theft of contact information for 5.2 million customers.

+In 2020, Delano Las Vegas is sold to MGM Resorts International & VICI Properties alongside the Mandalay Bay.

 In April 2020, during the COVID-19 pandemic, the company instituted additional cleanliness standards, including requiring the use of electrostatic sprayers with disinfectant, adding disinfecting wipes in all hotel rooms, and removing or re-arranging furniture in public areas to allow more space for social distancing.
 During the pandemic, global occupancy fell as low as 31%.

 President and CEO Arne Sorenson died on February 15, 2021, from pancreatic cancer.
 On February 23, 2021, Anthony Capuano was appointed to fill Sorensen's vacancy as CEO and Director, having previously served as Marriott's group president of global development, design and operations.

 In November 2021, the company was criticized for refusing to host the World Uyghur Congress at one of its properties in Prague, citing reasons of "political neutrality".